About the Author & Illustrators

 “I am a devotee of acrylics!
 I love them because they allow me to paint in the windows of time when I can.
 With a busy schedule stealing away to my studio for just a few moments to apply another coat or attach another thing and leave it to dry as obligations call me away, gives me the ability to create in spite of time limitations.
 Using acrylics also allows me to be free to explore, try, fail, or just change my mind.”

-You can find Phyllis' work on display year round at the Whatcom Art Market located in Bellingham's historic Fairhaven district at 1103 11th Street (open Thursday - Sunday, 10am - 6pm).
-Prints of her artwork are available in a variety of sizes through ArtXpressions by Phyllis and Fine Art America.
+You can find Phyllis' work on display at the Whatcom Art Market located in Bellingham's historic Fairhaven district.
+Prints of her artwork are available through ArtXpressions by Phyllis and Fine Art America.

 Illustrator - Heather Gross